Cooking Gorgeous

 In a saucepan, place the Salep powder and mix a small amount of cold whole milk with it until it forms a smooth paste to prevent clumps.

-salep powder is mixed with a little cold milk in a saucepan
+Salep powder mixed with a little cold milk in a saucepan.

-sugar and rest of the milk are added to the pan
+Sugar and the rest of the milk added to the pan.

 Pour the hot Salep drink into cups or mugs.
 Sprinkle ground cinnamon on top for added flavor and decoration.